EgorHenek/ai-commit/README.md

    sudo mv ai-commit /usr/local/bin/
    ```

+### Building from Source

-Alternatively, if you prefer to build from source, make sure you have Rust and Cargo installed on your system.
+If you prefer to build from source, make sure you have Rust and Cargo installed on your system.
 Then, clone this repository and build the project:

 ```
 git clone https://github.com/EgorHenek/ai-commit.git